saojs/sao/docs/create.md

 Type: `boolean`

-Get if it's generating to a new project rather than current working directory.
+Whether it's generating to a new project or current working directory.

 ###### folderName